KirillGaydamaka/6_password_strength/README.md

 password_blacklist_filepath - path to the file with passwords blacklist.
 You can take a list of blacklisted passwords here: https://github.com/danielmiessler/SecLists/tree/master/Passwords.
 Each blacklisted password on new line.

-minimal_length - minimal length of the password (default is 5).
+minimal_length - minimal length of the password.
 If the password is shorter, password strength is decreased.

 user_info_filepath - path to the file with information about user.
 First line in the file is user's company name, second line - user's personal information.